Jenna McMahon: Television writing career

 Relocating to West Hollywood, McMahon opened a playhouse and was teaching acting when she met Dick Clair in 1961.
 Using the name McMahon (her mother's maiden name), she and Clair formed a comedy act similar to that of Nichols and May, playing nightclubs and eventually appearing on The Ed Sullivan Show, The Merv Griffin Show and other television programs.

 The duo moved into television writing in the early 1970s, working on episodes of sitcoms such as The Bob Newhart Show and The Mary Tyler Moore Show before joining the writing staff of The Carol Burnett Show in 1973.
 They remained with the show for six seasons, winning three Emmy Awards and receiving an additional six Emmy nominations in the process.
 The duo then moved on to write for Soap, for which they earned another Emmy nomination in 1981.

 McMahon and Clair contributed the story for the final first-season episode of the NBC sitcom Diff'rent Strokes, which served as the springboard for their series The Facts of Life.
 The latter series ran for nine seasons on NBC, making it one of the longest-running sitcoms of the 1980s.
 McMahon and Clair then co-created It's a Living with Stu Silver; this series aired on ABC for two seasons and in first-run syndication for another four.
 In 1983, McMahon and Clair created Mama's Family, based on a recurring series of comedy sketches they wrote for The Carol Burnett Show called "The Family."
 McMahon and Clair also wrote for, and were producers on, the 1987 ABC comedy special Carol, Carl, Whoopi and Robin, for which Robin Williams won the first of his two Emmy Awards.

+Personal life

+McMahon was married to actor James Holden, which ended in divorce.
+They have a daughter, Kerry Holden-Dixon.